epsit03/authenticatorApp/README.md

 # Google Authenticator Clone

-A Python-based implementation of a Time-based One-Time Password (TOTP) authenticator similar to Google Authenticator.
+The primary idea was to implement a Time-Based One-Time Password (TOTP) generator based on the RFC 6238 standard.
+So, here's a Python-based implementation of a Time-based One-Time Password (TOTP) authenticator similar to Google Authenticator.
 This app generates QR codes that can be scanned into authenticator apps like Google Authenticator to verify users via 6-digit codes.

 ## Table of Contents
 - [Project Overview](#project-overview)